cmark5/hello-world/README.md

 Hey there!

-I'm Cody, I enjoy learning new coding languages like JScript, Ruby and Python.
-I look forward to continued success and learnign a lot of new things!
+I'm Cody and I'm here to get a job using Java, Java Script and Scala.